 Distinguishing formative and summative assessment

 "If assessment was a sports team, formative assessment would be the practices where players work on getting better.
 In contrast, summative assessment would be the game where those same players put what they learned on the line!

 "Also, whenever possible, feedback should be provided as a way to help clear up any misconceptions they may have about the learning.
 Based on these findings, teachers can then adapt their modern teaching in a way that best supports their students’ needs."

-These assessments are used to identify students' strengths and weaknesses in various areas for teaching purposes, but most importantly, they give teachers an idea of what level their student should be at when entering the classroom.
+These assessments are used to identify students' strengths and weaknesses in various areas for teaching purposes, but most importantly, they give teachers an idea of where each student should be when first entering the classroom.

-In addition to this usefulness as a tool for educators, pre-assessments also help parents know what they should expect from their child going forward which instills confidence in them as well as instills motivation in children who may not be be reaching their full potential.
+In addition to this usefulness as a tool for educators, pre-assessments also help parents know what they should expect from their child going forward, which instills confidence in them—AND motivation in children who may not be reaching their full potential.

 "I’d recommend that you ask five questions or less on something like this.
 This can include circling familiar vocabulary terms, ranking themselves from 1–5 on their understanding of key ideas within the unit, or even an open-ended question asking them to explain what they know about the upcoming topic.

 Talk to your class about what they know.

-"I am being honest," he writes in Hacking Modern Teaching.
-"It took me years before I understood how a simple discussion could be used as a source of data.
+"I am being honest.
+It took me years before I understood how a simple discussion could be used as a source of data.
 Asking basic questions like, 'What do you know about ______?' and 'Have you ever learned about ______?' open the door to conversations that are full of meaningful information and insights.

 "On top of this, it engages and empowers students in the learning process in a way that personalizes the content for them.
 Once you’ve gathered this data, the second, and more meaningful, step happens once you apply this information in a way to help guide forthcoming learning opportunities.